-- 1. To provide efficient and effective enforcement of meter and lot violations. - 2.
+- To provide efficient and effective enforcement of meter and lot violations. - 2.
 To provide adequate public parking downtown. - 3.
 To optimize use of all city operated parking facilities, maximizing revenue. - 4.
-To maintain public garages and parking areas that are aesthetically pleasing, clean, and safe. - 5.
-To increase meter violation fine collection by sending mailers bi-weekly instead of monthly. - 6.
+To maintain public garages and parking areas that are aesthetically pleasing, clean, and safe. - To increase meter violation fine collection by sending mailers bi-weekly instead of monthly. - 6.
 To increase the use of the credit card payment option.

-Increases in personal services are due to a adjustment, 2% general wage merit eligible employees increases for and increased costs for employee health care coverage.
+In 2008, Personal Services will include a 2% general wage adjustment, merit increases for eligible employees and increased costs for employee health care coverage.
 Personnel costs for a police officer positions were also moved into this fund from the General Operating Fund.
-Revenue constraints will mean maintaining or reducing expenditures in other categories.